-Did you know that one in six Australian couples will have a fertility issue at some point in their lives or that one in 10 couples will have trouble conceiving their second child?
-The number of people with infertility in Australia means that there’s at least one child in every classroom born through IVF.
+Did you know that one in six Australian couples will have a fertility issue – something meddling with their baby-making at some point in their lives and that one in 10 couples will have trouble conceiving their second child?

-It’s generally agreed by doctors that if a couple has been having regular, unprotected sex for 12 months without conceiving then they have a fertility problem.
+So, what is infertility?
+We asked the Doc and he said if you’ve been having regular, unprotected sex for 12 months without conceiving then you have a fertility problem and possibly infertility.
 If you’re over 35 years old, that time period drops to six months.

 For women aged between 25 and 35, there’s an average 20% chance of getting pregnant each cycle and roughly 85 to 90% of couples in this age bracket will conceive within the first 12 months of trying.
 For younger women, the chance of getting pregnant each month is higher and for older women it can be considerably lower.

-The reason why you’re having trouble getting pregnant could be something simple like your diet or a more complex medical disorder such as endometriosis or a low sperm count.
-We strongly believe in accurately diagnosing the cause of infertility as soon as possible and we’re experts at it.
-Not only because it gives you clarity, but also because the earlier you embark on the correct treatment, the higher your chance of having a baby.
+The reason why you’re having trouble getting pregnant could be something simple like your lifestyle or a more complex medical disorder such as endometriosis or a low sperm count.
+We strongly believe in accurately diagnosing the cause of infertility as soon as possible and our baby-making experts are experts at solving your fertility puzzle.
+The reason we go on about it is not just because it gives you clarity, but also because the earlier you embark on the correct, personalised treatment plan, the higher your chance of having a baby.

 Testing your fertility